ofirnachum/uncertainty_gbm/README.md

 data.

-The traditional application of GBM is to predict y_hat(X) using an additive ensemble of decision trees, minimizing squared loss on known true observations y(X).
+The traditional application of GBM is to predict y_hat(X) using an additive ensemble of decision trees, minimizing squared error loss on known true observations y(X).

 In uncertainty-GBM, we assume the data is heteroscedastic, meaning that the variance of the observed values y(X) is not constant everywhere, but rather is